ksauraj/jee_counsellor/README.md

 ### Executable (Might be Slow)

 The JEE Counsellor tool is available as an executable for Windows, Mac, and Linux.
 Follow the instructions below to run the tool on your respective operating system.

+> **Note:** The provided installation method is only compatible with the x86_64 architecture.
+It will not work on other architectures.

 #### Windows